-If you are going to be late for work or absent, you must notify a member of management at your store at least 4 hours before the start of your shift (unless it is an emergency).
-It is not acceptable to email or text your supervisor or to have another person call for you or leave a message at the switchboard or with a co-worker.
+If you are going to be late for work or absent, you must notify a member of management at your store at least 4 hours before the start of your shift (unless it is an emergency and, in that situation, notice should be given as soon as practicable).
+It is not acceptable to email or text your supervisor or to have another person call for you or leave a message at the switchboard and/or voicemail system or with a co-worker.
+If you are absent for a shift without notifying the Company, it is assumed that you have voluntarily abandoned your position with the Company, and you will be removed from the payroll. (i.e. No call - No show for a shift will be considered job abandonment).
+Job Abandonment also applies to any employee who fails to work four consecutive weeks for hourly employees, and one week of unexcused time off for Salary employees.